avelazquez4/DPSS_Capstone/README.md

 INSERT STARGAZER HERE

-*The coefficient for the indicator variable has a p-value significant at the .001 level.
+The coefficient for the indicator variable has a p-value significant at the .001 level.
 This means that the Safe Passage Program has a statistically significant relationship with school attendance rates.
-However, there is likely bias in this model as the*
+However, there is likely bias in this model as the parallel trends assumption was not satisfied for school attendance rates.

 What further analysis should be done?